(Update to original post from December 18, 2018)

 4- Commit to saving more

-Automating deposits into your savings account will help it grow quicker.
+Automating deposits into your savings account will help it grow more quickly.
 You’ll set this money aside before you have a chance to spend it

 Start by setting up a direct deposit to your savings account.
 If your payroll vendor can’t process two direct deposits (one into your checking account and the other into your savings account), then explore if your bank can perform a monthly sweep from your checking account into your savings account.